orchest/orchest/docs/source/developer_guide/development_workflow.rst

 Incremental development
 -----------------------
+Make sure Orchest is already installed first.
+See the :ref:`regular installation process <regular installation>` for more details.

 Orchest supports incremental development by starting Orchest with the ``--dev`` flag.
 This allows you to make code changes that are instantly reflected, without having to build the containers again.